sagarsangwan/task-manager/readme.md

 * **Missed**: deadline has passed and task is not completed
 * **Completed**: user manually marks the task as completed

-This is handled automatically by the backend when tasks are retrieved.
+This logic is handled by the backend and updated in real time when tasks are fetched.

 ---

 ### AI-Powered Priority Classification

-When a new task is created, the backend sends the task's title and description to the OpenAI API.
+When a new task is created, the backend sends the task's title and description to the Gemini API.
-The AI classifies the priority as one of the following:
+The AI then classifies the task's priority as one of the following:

 * Low
 * Medium
 * High
 * Critical

-This helps users focus on the most important tasks without needing to manually prioritize.
+This helps users focus on the most important work without manually choosing priorities.

+---

+### AI-Powered Task Tagging

+Along with priority, the system also uses AI to generate relevant tags for each task automatically.
+This makes tasks easier to search and organize.

+Tags are selected from a predefined list:

+`[Work, Personal, Health, Finance, Learning, Urgent, Shopping]`

+When a task is created:

+* The title and description are sent to the Gemini API
+* Gemini returns up to 3 tags
+* The backend associates those tags with the task

 ---